 This isn’t a debate over whether you should run outside or use the treadmill.
-Both are incredible options to get fit, stay health and active.
+Both are incredible options to get fit and stay healthy and active.

 Instead, we’re looking at who is going to get the most out of non-motorized treadmill at home.

 I’ve used treadmills as part of my training since day 1, way back in 2002.
-Whether you need them to avoid running on ice, to be close to the kids, for the adding cushion or simply because you enjoy it they play a big role in enhancing your race day performance when used correctly.
+Whether you need them to avoid running on ice, to be close to the kids, for the added cushion, or simply because you enjoy, it they play a big role in enhancing your race day performance when used correctly.